-This amusement is short lived; so is Rachel Vinraces’s, the heroine.
-After their descent the picnickers separate, Rachel pairs off with Terrence Hewitt, but their relationship is erratic and a downward spiral that ends when she contracts jungle fever.
-Confined to bed, she lingers for ten days and dies.
+This amusement is short-lived; so is Rachel Vinraces’s, the heroine.
+After their descent, the picnickers separate.
+Rachel pairs off with Terrence Hewitt, but their relationship is erratic and a downward spiral that ends when she contracts jungle fever.
+Confined to bed, she lingers for ten days and dies during a severe thunderstorm.

 Woolf’s decision to “kill’ her fictional heroine was a figurative response to her own troubles.
 Before it was finally published in 1915, the novel’s narrative sputtered tortuously.
-When she married Leonard Woolf in 1912, instead of smoothing her troubles, she spun headlong into a deep depression.
-Even the title, The Voyage Out, suggests Woolf is searching to resolve her problems in fiction if not in life.
-After suffering multiple attempts at suicide, she eventually persevered, until her successful suicide in 1941.
+When she married Leonard Woolf in 1912, she spun headlong into a deep depression instead of smoothing her troubles.
+Even the title, The Voyage Out, suggests Woolf is searching to resolve her fiction problems if not in life.
+After suffering multiple suicide attempts, she eventually persevered until her successful suicide in 1941.

-*Monte Rosa is fictional in the context of the novel, but it is the second highest mountain in the Alps.
-It’s probable that she was familiar with her father, Leslie Stephen’s Playground of Europe, a mountaineering classic.
+*Monte Rosa is fictional in the novel’s context, but it is the second-highest mountain in the Alps.
+She knew her father, Leslie Stephen’s Playground of Europe, a mountaineering classic about climbing in the Alps.
 Her caterpillar metaphor is an improvement on his observation of alpine climbers.
-“I watched,” he wrote, “through a telescope the small black dot, which were really men, creeping up the high flanks of Monte Rosa or Mont Blanc.”
+“I watched,” he wrote, “through a telescope, the small black dot, which was really men, creeping up the high flanks of Monte Rosa or Mont Blanc.”